Brotherly love? Not so much between Nolas during NLCS - WHIZ News

 Austin and his wife have two children, including a daughter born last month.
 Aaron is unmarried.

-Thursday is a travel day as the best-of-seven series moves to Philadelphia for Game 3.
+Thursday is a travel day in the series.
 Just don’t book dinner reservations for the Nolas in the City of Brotherly Love yet.

 “It depends on how the first two games go,” Austin said, laughing.